onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 Create of a Automation Composition Instance
 +++++++++++++++++++++++++++++++++++++++++++
 - GUI calls POST "/onap/policy/clamp/acm/v2/compositions/{compositionId}/instances" endpoint with a Automation Composition Instance as body.
 It have to contain the compositionId
-- runtime-ACM receives the call by Rest-Api (InstantiationController)
+- ACM-runtime receives the call by Rest-Api (InstantiationController)
 - It validates the AC Instance and checks that the related composition has COMMISSIONED as status
 - It set the related participantId into the AC Element Instance using the participantId defined in AC Element Type Definition
 - It saves the Automation Composition to DB with UNDEPLOYED deployState and NONE lockState